9-11 The Parade, Kilburn High Road,

 The building was errected in 1906 to plans by an architect named Hingston (who also designed the Hippodrome Theatre, Putney, southwest London).
 Here in the northwest London district of Kilburn, the New Kilburn Empire, as it was to be called, had problems obtaining a full licence to open and noted theatre architect William George Robert Sprague was brought in to re-design the building.
 It opened in 1908 as the Kilburn Empire Music Hall and Theatre of Varieties.

 Seating was provided in orchestra stalls, dress circle and gallery and a feature of the facilities provided was the provision of animal traps and elephant pits located under the stage which were used to house animals which were used in variety shows at that period of time.
 Films were also part of the variety bill during the early days and for a short while the theatre was known as the Kilburn Vaudeville Theatre.
+The proscenium was 38ft wide, the stage 40ft deep and there were twelve dressing rooms.

 In 1970 the Essoldo Cinema was closed for modernisation.
 The entire decorative stone facade was covered over in blue metal cladding, the foyers had drop ceilings installed hiding original plaster mouldings and curtains were hung on the walls.
 The auditorium received the most alteration when the floor was extended forward from the front of the dress circle down to the front of the stage.
 A false ceiling was suspended across from the underside of the gallery to the proscenium arch which was hidden from view.
 The new auditorium now seated 471 and had curtained walls.
 The original orchestra stalls seating area was unused and became a storage space.
 To the general public and patrons using the building, there was no trace to be seen of the original splendid Edwardian Beaux-Arts decoration.
 It re-opened on 3rd December 1970 with Alan Arkin in “Catch 22”.